 At the Wilhelminaplein (square) you can find a cosy, small market every weekend.
 This market is focused on sustainability and you will discover the nicest fresh products here.
 It takes place every Saturday from 10:00 – 16:00.

 Visit the Observatorium and do some stargazing in Eindhoven

 You can have a look at the universe in the Dr. A.F.
 Philips Observatorium in the Stadswandelpark in Eindhoven.
-Twice a month they open the doors for the public so you can discover the universe beyond the earth as well as show you around the observatory.
+Once a month they open the doors for the public so you can discover the universe beyond the earth as well as show you around the observatory.
 Click here for more information and dates of the observatory in Eindhoven.

 Have a look at the watermill that was painted by Vincent van Gogh

 De Genneper Watermolen is an important monument in Eindhoven, The Netherlands.
 This monument is actually painted by many famous Dutch painters such as Vincent van Gogh and Anton Pieck.
 Unfortunately the mill isn’t that close to the centre of Eindhoven.
 However, if you’re by bike, I would recommend you to just do a quick detour to have a look at the century-old monument.
 It opens on Wednesday & Sunday 12:00 – 16:00.
 And Saturday 13:00 – 16:00.

 It might sound a bit spooky, but I like to visit unusual places in Eindhoven and other cities that I visit.
 Within the Sint Catharina Kerkhof you can find around 1600 graves.
 But what makes this a special place is that quite a few of them are marks from the rich past of Eindhoven.
 It is opened during the summer from 09:00 – 19:00 and autumn/winter/spring 09:00 – 17:00.

 These are some of the most beautiful graves you can find in this graveyard in Eindhoven and they all date back to the 1800s

 Most important and must visit festivals of Eindhoven